electroly/sad-script/README.md

 }
 ```

-There is a convenient syntax for lambda functions (with closures), as well as a pipeline syntax similar to F#'s `|>` operator.
+There is a convenient syntax for lambda functions (with closures), as well as a pipelined query syntax similar to F#'s `|>` operator.
 Programmers familiar with C#'s Enumerable extension methods and its conventional method chaining syntax will find this syntax familiar.
+Unlike the C# extension methods, the calls in a query are executed eagerly rather than lazily.

 ```
-function reversed-even-numbers (low, high) {
+function reversed-even-numbers (low high) {
 	return query (range low high -> where :x (zero? [x % 2]) -> reverse) }
 ```